mattbierner/khepri/README.md

     var dot2 = \arr -> arr[0][0] + arr[1][0] + arr[0][1] + arr[1][1];

 #### Object Pattern
-A generalization of the array pattern for use with any string keys.
-Identifiers are bound to the unpacked value of the paramter's member the given name at runtime.
+Object patterns generalize array pattern for use with any string keys.
+Identifiers are bound to the unpacked value of the paramter's member given name at runtime.

     var swapAB =  \{'a': a, 'b': b} -> ({'a': b, 'b': a});
     var swapAB =  \obj -> ({'a': obj['b'], 'b': obj['a']});
     swapAB({'a': 3, 'b': 5}); // {'a': 5, 'b': 3};

 Like array patterns, object patterns can also be anonymous or named.

+    \obj{'x': x} -> [x, obj];

 Object patterns can be nested: